Football Scores

 Thud: Same as tag touch but the tempo is competitive with no pre-determined winner and the players are not tackling to the ground.

-Live Action: Contact at game speed where players execute full tackles at competitive pace, taking players to the ground.
+Live Action: Contact at game speed where players execute full tackles at a competitive pace, taking players to the ground.

 Full Contact: Live game simulations where live action occurs (11 on 11).

 Jog-through: An on-field meeting for the purpose of learning new plays.
-Must be separated from practice by at least three hours and is not to exceed 90 minutes.
+Must be separated from practice by at least three hours and is not to exceed 60 minutes.
 Activities are done at a a jog pace.
 No conditioning is allowed.
 Helmets are the only protective equipment permitted.

 Team Meeting: An off-field meeting in which coaches may give verbal instruction or show film for the purpose of educating players.
 No physical activity is permitted during team meetings.